Johan-Pedersen/OrdoBudget/README.md

 - make a parent grp for each groupe of expenses, i.e fixed expenses, Car expenses, insurance, Loans, variable expenses ...
 -

-## ExcrptGrp
+## Entry

 ```
-type ExcrptGrp struct {
+type Entry struct {
     // Used to make lookup in excerptMappings array
     ind int

-    // Name of the ExcrptGrp
+    // Name of the entry
     name string

-    // Matches for this excrptGrp
+    // Matches for this entry
     mappings []string

     // Defines the type of this excerpt
-    parent string
+    GroupName string

     // Determines if the initial group total value should be read from the sheet or start at 0
     // Default is false